- Fees & Finance

 To help you get experience, UCB provids work opportunities to help develop the skills needed for your chosen occupation.
 Work placements are available to help you gain experience in a professional environment, with the opportunity to discuss your career pathway with an Employability Tutor to determine the type of experience most suitable.

-UCB can help you secure part-time employment and/or voluntary work through: Unitemps, the campus-based recruitment agency; Jobshop which provides students and alumni with online access to a wide variety of part-time, full-time and seasonal vacancies, specifically aimed at the student and graduate labour market; internerships for students who are keen to gain work experience through internships and volunteering, which is a great way to gain additional experience during your studies, and will support you in gaining employment at the end of your course.
-The hired@UCB team works in partnership with local charities and not-for-profit organisations to support the recruitment of student volunteers.
+UCB can help you secure part-time employment and/or voluntary work through: Unitemps, the campus-based recruitment agency; Hired Connect, which provides students and alumni with online access to a wide variety of part-time, full-time and seasonal vacancies, specifically aimed at the student and graduate labour market; internships; and volunteering, The hired@UCB team works in partnership with local charities and not-for-profit organisations to support the recruitment of student volunteers.

 The hired@UCB team works with partners to support you to develop the innovation, self-motivation and enterprise skills required to succeed in the world of work, and provide information on enterprise competitions, business grants, mentoring and networking opportunities.